SoftwareDistrict/PuppyLove/ReadMe.md

 In the project directory, you will need to run these scripts:

 npm start
-Runs Webpack to build the app for production in the client folder.
+Runs Webpack to build the app for production in the client folder and runs the server.
 It bundles React in production mode and optimizes the build.
 The build will then be minified.
 The app is now ready for deployment.